sqmk/huejay/README.md

 * `alert` - Configurable alert effect (e.g. none, select, lselect)
 * `effect` - Configurable effect (e.g. none, colorloop)

+There are additional `Light` state attributes available for incrementing and decrementing values:
+* `incrementBrightness` - Increment or decrement brightness value
+* `incrementHue` - Increment or decrement hue value
+* `incrementSaturation` - Increment or decrement saturation value
+* `incrementXy` - Increment or decrement xy values
+* `incrementColorTemp` - Increment or decrement color temperature value

 Huejay is the only Node.js client that maintains a list of Philips Hue supported models.
 The `Light` `model` attribute returns a `LightModel` object which contains additional details about the model: